codecarrotlabs/blog.codecarrot.net/_posts/code/go/2017-10-02-vector-operations-in-go.md

 The dot product is the first operation that doesn't return a Vector.
 It returns a scalar value of type float64.

-This operation is particurarly important in the context of the ray tracing algorithm, because of it's common use in the equations.
+This operation is particularly important in the context of the ray tracing algorithm, because of it's common use in the equations.

 It's algebraic definition is the following: